Email Phone

 Vision

-It can also be tricky to find glasses that fit and stay on for children and adults with Down Syndrome, primarily because they often have noses with flat bridges, with absent or small nasal bones.
-Many of our families have recommended Tomato glasses as providing a good fit, while others are able to find 'off the shelf' glasses in their local opticians.
+It can also be tricky for children and adults with Down syndrome to find glasses that fit and stay on, primarily because they often have noses with flat bridges and absent or small nasal bones.
+Many of our families have recommended Tomato Glasses as providing a good fit, while others have been able to find 'off-the-shelf' glasses in their local opticians.

-Even those who have correctly prescribed and fitted glasses will have lower visual acuity than others, meaning that everything they see lacks detail and contrast.
+Even those with correctly prescribed and fitted glasses will have lower visual acuity than others, meaning everything they see lacks detail and contrast.

 • Children should write in black PEN, not pencil